bigfix/developer.bigfix.com/site/pages/rest-api/api/bigfix_query.md

 ---

 {% restapi "/api/clientquery", "POST", "Submits a new BigFix Query request." %}
 **Request:** The XML file that contains the query to be sent.
-This is the HTTP POST request that is sent to the REST API of the Bigfix Server.
+This is a sample XML file of the POST request that is sent to the REST API of the Bigfix Server.
-This is a sample **BESAPI.xsd** file:

 ```xml
 <BESAPI xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xsi:noNamespaceSchemaLocation="BESAPI.xsd">